The Lunatic is a novel by Jamaican author Anthony Winkler, published in 1987.

-- Blood Knight: Service is a little too eager to use his knives and machete.
-It doesn’t help that his profession is that of a butcher, or that he derives amusement from beheading chickens and then watching the headless corpses run around blindly.
+- Blood Knight: Service is a little too eager to use his knives and machete to settle conflicts.
+It doesnt help that his profession is that of a butcher, or that he derives amusement from beheading chickens and then watching the headless corpses run around blindly.

 - Calling the Old Man Out: Inga does this to her father in the movie adaptation.

-- Cardboard Prison: Inga escapes from the jail where she’s held for her part in the robbery of Busha’s house at the end of the novel.
+- Cardboard Prison: Inga escapes from the jail where shes held for her part in the robbery of Bushas house.
+The movie outright shows that her father's connections are responsible.

 - Comedic Sociopathy: During her first sexual escapade with Aloysius, Inga beats him up for...being too quick.
-She does the same thing to Service later.
+She does the same thing to Service later, for the same reason.